ChallengersRing/SeatSight/README.md

-# SeatSight: An Open-Source Solution for Public Spaces
+# SeatSight: A Solution for Public Spaces

 SeatSight is an innovative system designed to detect empty seats in public places using camera feeds and advanced computer vision techniques.
 This repository contains the source code and resources for the SeatSight project.